rmontanezjr/specswithpysci/README.md

 # specswithpysci
-Analyaze and Publish Specs for
+Analyaze and Publish specification for electronic sheets.